What is Radiculopathy?

 - Loss of reflexes

 After an examination and a review of your past medical history your spine surgeon or his physician assistant will order x-rays and an MRI to determine exactly which level of your spine in affected.
 In some cases your spine surgeon may order a nerve study called an electromyography (EMG).
 This tests the specific nerves to determine which nerves are being affected.
 After diagnostic testing is completed your physician will determine your treatment plan.

-Treatment Options for Radiculopathy
+What are Treatment Options for Radiculopathy?